bmoreonrails/rails_tutorial/_chapters/chapter_12.md

 {% steps %}
 {% list %}
-  1. Now that you're application is using bcrypt, maybe we can start doing stuff with `User`s 😄
+  1. Now that you're application is using bcrypt, maybe we can start doing stuff with `User`s. 😄

   1. Open the `rails console` and run the following: